Keys

 "quoted"ppp value

 An unclosed quoted key (where the closing quote is missing before the end of the line) produces the error: “missing closing quote”.
-Since the entire line is consumed into the key, no value is present and an additional error “missing value for the key” is produced.

 "unterminated value